Canthotomy: Contraindications

 Due to the emergent nature of this procedure and the possibility of restoring or preventing vision loss, globe rupture is the only absolute contraindication.

 Complications

 Due to portions of the procedure having poor visualization of anatomical structures, and the overall rarity and difficulty of the procedure, iatrogenic globe injury is an immediate complication that can occur.
 Other complications include infections, bleeding, cosmetic deformities, and functional impairment of eyelids.

-Technique

-A lateral canthotomy with cantholysis has limited steps and is meant to be done rapidly in order to decompress orbital compartment syndrome as fast as possible.
-General steps are as follows: